 Clyffside Brewery began in 1933 1 4 when Paul Esselborn, at the Royal Bavarian School of Brewing in Germany, organized the company in the former Mohawk Brewery complex.
 The company’s signature selections included Felsenbrau beer and Old Hickory Ale that was “aged in the hills.”
 1 Felsenbrau loosely translated to beer “brewed in the rocks.”

 In 1937, the former Sohn homestead was demolished and a brick addition was constructed along McMicken, with another structure built shortly after.
-1 3 Underneath were lagering cellars 35-feet wide and 200-feet long, with walls that were 3-feet thick that allowed the cellar to stay at a constant 53º Fahrenheit.4 A tunnel went underneath Mohawk Street that connected the brewing building to a natural spring.
+1 3 Underneath were lagering cellars 35-feet wide and 200-feet long, with walls that were 3-feet thick that allowed the cellar to stay at a constant 53º Fahrenheit.
+4

 C. Howard Knapp became president of the company in 1940, assisted by Ivan Fischer and George Koenig.
-1 It was around this time that Clyffside reached peak employment at 150.
-A bottling plant and fermentation tanks were constructed in 1946, and refrigeration units were installed in the below-ground tunnels to keep the air temperatures cooler.
+1 A bottling plant and fermentation tanks were constructed in 1946, and refrigeration units were installed in the below-ground tunnels to keep the air temperatures cooler.
 1 7

 Red Top Brewery